Do Guns Reduce Crime Through Posing a Threat to Criminals?

 Getting Analysis from the Wrong Group of People?

 Something else that struck me as odd is that the titles of some of these resources are not what would suit such a report.
-Several of these people, like Bruce Altevogt and Margaret McCory, work in Health Sciences Policy.
+Several people, like Bruce Altevogt and Margaret McCory, work in Health Sciences Policy.
 Julia Hoglung works in food and nutrition.
-Health care and medicine is the only area that makes up the IOM and NRC.
+Healthcare and medicine are the only areas comprising the IOM and NRC.

 The Punting of the Report Responsibility

-So if we look at this report, it began with the CDC, then was punted to the IOM and NRC, which had no idea what to do with it, so they assembled a committee of people who are primarily from health care and also did not know what to do with it.
+So, if we look at this report, it began with the CDC and was then punted to the IOM and NRC, which had no idea what to do with it.
+So they assembled a committee of people who were primarily from health care and also did not know what to do with it.

 The report itself is just an overview of other research with requests for funding to perform some actual research.